evgeny-s/go-distributed-storage/README.md

-# The simple implmentation of distributed storage
+# The simple implementation of distributed storage

 ### Quick run:
 ```